Castle Menzies: Menzies Clan Society

 A further grant of £135,900 was awarded in 1991 to help with the £230,000 final phase of restoration of the Victorian west wing and the creation of the ballroom "The Dewar Room".

-The Menzies Charitable Trust was established in 1994 to look after the castle, the walled garden and St Cuthbert’s Old Kirk of Weem.
+The Menzies Charitable Trust was established in 1994 to look after the castle, the walled garden and St Cuthbert's Old Kirk of Weem.

 A historic lifting stone sits in front of the castle.
 It is known as The Chieftains Stone or Menzies Stone.
-This is open to lifters and weighs 115kg.
+This is open to lifters and weighs 115 kg.
 This is not one of the heavier stones, however, it presents a challenge even to seasoned lifters due to its extremely round shape and smooth texture.